 More is not necessarily better.
 Well, it is and it isn’t: what you want is for your display to have 100% coverage of the color space that the content is made for, whether it’s a game or a movie.
 That is 100%, no more and no less.
 Too low means washed out lack of colors, too much means oversaturation.
 Ideally, a display would have different modes, each covering 100% of the color gamuts it supports, no more and no less.
 And this is common; for example, displays with >=98% DCI-P3 coverage tend to have a 100% sRGB mode too.

 Color Volume: This refers to how many colors a screen can display across a range of brightnesses, not ignoring darker and lighter shades for each color.
+Or simply the color richness as brightness scales.
 The higher the better, with 100% being the highest value.
 Color volume is measured in accordance to a targeted color space, like those in the graph above.

 Color Depth: Also known as bit-depth.
 This is the number of bits used to indicate the color of a single pixel.
 More is better (although the higher this is, the more display bandwidth is eaten up which you might want to instead use for higher refresh rate for example), as more bits means more tones per channel for every pixel, leading to much more possible color tones (but NOT more colors like gamut/space).
 In other words, more bit-depth means smoother gradients as illustrated below.

 8-bit is the current standard.
 Only HDR movies/TV might use 10-bit, and nothing else (in the entertainment industry) goes beyond that largely due to interface bandwidth limitations (HDMI and DisplayPort).
 Read more about color depth here.
 The image below is one of the most important parts of that article.